tadukurow/zcrypto/ct/README.md

+This is a cpoy of https://github.com/google/certificate-transparency-go at revision 5cfe585726ad9d990d4db524d6ce2567b13e2f80.

+below is the original readme:

 This is the really early beginnings of a certificate transparency log client written in Go, along with a log scanner tool.